 Transfers Incident to Divorce.
 Under a valid divorce decree or separate maintenance decree, or a written document incident to such a decree, all or part of this Traditional SIMPLE IRA may be transferred to your former spouse's Traditional, Traditional SEP or Traditional SIMPLE IRA.
+Similarly, all or part of your former spouse's Traditional, Traditional SEP or Traditional, Traditional SIMPLE IRA may be transferred to this Traditional SEP or Traditional SIMPLE IRA.
 Similarly, all or part of your former spouse's Traditional, Traditional SEP or Traditional SIMPLE IRA may be transferred to this Traditional SIMPLE IRA.
-Funds from this Traditional SIMPLE IRA may not be commingled with Traditional IRA or Traditional SEP IRA funds until at least two years have elapsed since the SIMPLE IRA participant first participated in the employer's SIMPLE IRA plan.
+Similarly, all or part of your former spouse's Traditional SIMPLE IRA may not be commingled with Traditional IRA or Traditional SEP IRA funds until at least two years have elapsed since the SIMPLE IRA participant first participated in the employer's SIMPLE IRA plan.